rukminiok/PaylocityBenefitsCalculator/README.md

 # PaylocityBenefitsCalculator

-**Prerequites**
+**How to execute**
+1. Clone the repo.
-1. Import Paylocity.bacpac using sql server which is included under Api\DatabaseScript.
+2. Import Paylocity.bacpac using sql server which is included under Api\DatabaseScript.
-2. Change ""ConnectionStrings": {  "DefaultConnection":" value in appsettings.Json.
+3. Change ""ConnectionStrings": {  "DefaultConnection":" value in appsettings.Json.
       For example: "Server=localhost;Database=Paylocity;User Id=sa;password="
-3. Changed target version of Dotnet to 8.0 from 6.0
+4. Changed target version of Dotnet to 8.0 from 6.0.
+Install the dotnet 8 runtime if it is not installed on the system.
+5. "dotnet run" will open the swagger API in the browser.

 **DB**
 Normalization: